-1.3.1 Encourage the use of simple and durable materials, especially at street level.

-1.3.2 Minimize the number of building materials to three (3), with one (1) serving as the dominant cladding.

-1.3.3 Appropriate exterior wall materials are:
+- 1.3.1 Encourage the use of simple and durable materials, especially at street level. - 1.3.2 Minimize the number of building materials to three (3), with one (1) serving as the dominant cladding. - 1.3.3 Appropriate exterior wall materials are: - Brick - Natural or artificial stone - Concrete: finish should be architectural level - Metal panels: individual or systems - Glass curtain wall systems

-- Brick

-- Natural or artificial stone

-- Concrete: finish should be architectural level

-- Metal panels: individual or systems

-- Glass curtain wall systems

-- 1.3.4 Appropriate materials for limited accents are:
+- 1.3.4 Appropriate materials for limited accents (approximately 10%-15%) are:

-- Metal (galvanized, painted or ornamental)
+- Metal (galvanized, painted, or ornamental)

 - Concrete (pre-cast or unfinished exposed concrete)

 - Wood

-- Fiber cement siding
+- Fiber cement siding and panels

 - Tile

 - CMU (ground or split face only)

-- Exterior insulation and finish system
+- Exterior Insulation and Finish System (EIFS)

+- Composite or Synthetic Trim (as accent only)

 - 1.3.5 Inappropriate materials are:

-- Applied stone

 - Vinyl or aluminum siding

+- Mirrored glass

-- Mirrored or tinted glass (on ground floor)
+- Dark opaque tinted glass (on ground floor)

-- Galvanized metal as veneer
+- Galvanized metal veneer

+- Chrome and mirrored metal